smaremanda/add-in-docs/how-to/create-better-add-ins-for-word-with-office-open-xml.md

 - The  ** **w:pPr**** tag includes properties for directly-applied paragraph formatting, such as space before or after the paragraph, paragraph alignment, or indents.
 (Direct formatting refers to attributes that you apply individually to content rather than as part of a style.)
 This tag also includes direct font formatting that's applied to the entire paragraph, in a nested ** **w:rPr**** (run properties) tag, which contains the font color and size set in our sample.

  **Note**  You might notice that font sizes and some other formatting settings in Word Office Open XML markup look like they're double the actual size.
-That's because paragraph and line spacing, as well some section formatting properties shown in the preceding markup, are specified in twips (one-twentieth of a point).Depending on the types of content you work with in Office Open XML, you may see several additional units of measure, including English Metric Units (914,400 EMUs to an inch), which are used for some Office Art (drawingML) values and 100,000 times actual value, which is used in both drawingML and PowerPoint markup.
+That's because paragraph and line spacing, as well some section formatting properties shown in the preceding markup, are specified in twips (one-twentieth of a point).
+Depending on the types of content you work with in Office Open XML, you may see several additional units of measure, including English Metric Units (914,400 EMUs to an inch), which are used for some Office Art (drawingML) values and 100,000 times actual value, which is used in both drawingML and PowerPoint markup.
 PowerPoint also expresses some values as 100 times actual and Excel commonly uses actual values.

 - Within a paragraph, any content with like properties is included in a run ( ** **w:r**** ), such as is the case with the sample text.
 Each time there's a change in formatting or content type, a new run starts.
 (That is, if just one word in the sample text was bold, it would be separated into its own run.)
 In this example, the content includes just the one text run.